Confraternity of Our Lady of Fatima: July Q&A Session with Bishop Schneider

 Jewish people have to believe in Jesus Christ in order to be saved.
 They cannot simply appeal to the covenant or to Abraham in order to reject Jesus Christ.
 They will not be saved in that way.
 Such temples are simply means for relativism and indifferentism – putting all of them on the same level.
 This contradicts divine revelation and divine will.

 I also think that we do not have to pay too much attention to Vatican II because it is only a pastoral council, and there were before Vatican II, 20 councils.
-Therefore, we do not have to overstate Vatican II and speak continuously about Vatican II.
+Therefore, we do not have to overstate Vatican II and speak continuously about it.
 We have to simply look at the Catechism, to read the statements of the previous Popes, the saints, the doctors of the Church, and the Church Fathers.
-There are plenty of short texts in the Catholic tradition and today we will stick to them and follow them.
+There are plenty of short texts in the Catholic tradition, and today we will stick to them and follow them.

 I think that when you pray instantly for her continuously, it will be sufficient.
 Of course, you can do penance, but I think this is up to your decision.
 You are not obliged under mortal sin to do penance.
 It depends on your health conditions, but by praying, you can always do it sufficiently.
 When your physical and psychological situation can do an act of penance for her, then of course it would still be more important.
 When you feel this appeal to do penance, you can do this, but I think you are not under the obligation of mortal sin.